 How Long Have You Been at this Location?

 One of the best ways to know if a dentist can be trusted is to know how long they’ve stayed at the same place and operated under the same banner.
 This will also give you a sense of their commitment to the community.
-A clinic that has been there for a while is more likely to have formed a bond with the people there and will be truly dedicated to helping them.
+A dental clinic that has been there for quite some time is more likely to have established its credibility in the industry, just like the VIPCare Dental team of Tampa.

 How Long Have You Been Practicing?